Journal Entries (2001)

 We later headed to The Commonwealth Bank and sat outside it.
 Luke was hanging around to do the bank thing.
 I tried to get some more sleep on the benches nearby, which were longer and thinner than the ones outside Hungry Jacks.
 Donkey kept checking the bank to see if it had closed, as he didn't want to miss out.

-nearby, who had obviously missed the last train, came over to see what the fuss was.
+who had obviously missed the last train, came over to see what the fuss was.
+When we told

 So after Luke and I had scored $50, we began to walk up Murray Street towards the servo in East Perth.
 After a few minutes, I told Donkey I didn't really want to go.
 I didn't need to buy anything and it just gets deducted from your bank account in the end.
 Apparently you can withdraw $200 from ANZ, so if you can open up a false bank account, you don’t have to pay it back.
 The Commonwealth Bank only lets you withdraw $50.